Sahil-Bhoite/MARS/README.md

 - **Code Generation:** Automatically generating code snippets based on user requirements or specifications.
 - **Web Scraping:** Extracting information from web pages for data collection or analysis.

-## Conclusion
-With its comprehensive set of features and cutting-edge AI technologies, M.A.R.S empowers users to unlock the full potential of their data and streamline their workflows.
-Whether it's extracting insights from documents, analyzing code, or transcribing audio, M.A.R.S offers unparalleled capabilities for information access and analysis.

 ## Getting Started
 To get started with M.A.R.S, follow these steps:
 1. Clone the repository to your local machine.